I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

 My book 'The Complete Beginners Guide to Swimming' will take the non-swimmer by the hand and support you with each stroke.

 You can already swim?
-Will this book will give you the tips and techniques to get the best out of your swimming and elevate your health and fitness to new heights.
+This book will give you the tips and techniques to get the best out of your swimming and elevate your health and fitness to new heights.

 Click below to download your copy today, or click here for more details.